-Water is used for irrigation on major crops, golf courses, nurseries, and landscape/athletic fields; the amount varies from year to year depending on weather, and approximately 36 MGD were used for irrigation between 2003 and 2012.
-About two-thirds of irrigation is for major crops (22 MGD).
-Nine MGD were used between 2003 and 2012 for golf course irrigation, and approximately 4 MGD each for landscape/athletic fields and for nurseries.
-Agricultural demand for major crop irrigation is the third- priority water use in the state.
+Water is used for irrigation on major crops, golf courses, nurseries, and landscape/athletic fields.
+The amount varies from year to year depending on weather, and approximately 36 MGD was used for irrigation between 2003 and 2012.
+About two-thirds of irrigation is for major crops (22 MGD); 9 MGD was used between 2003 and 2012 for golf course irrigation, and approximately 4 MGD each for landscape/athletic fields and for nurseries.
+Agricultural demand for major crop irrigation is the third-priority water use in the state.

 Currently, there are approximately 57,500 irrigated acres in the region (U.S. Department of Agriculture, 2014).
-Agricultural water use is seasonal, so although annual totals are not as high as municipal water use, summer seasonal use is very high, particularly in rural areas with sandy soils such as Dakota County.
+Agricultural water use is seasonal, so although annual totals are not as high as municipal water use, summer seasonal use is very high, particularly in rural areas with sandy soils in Dakota County.